 Overseas Market Promotion

-The maximum support period for an approved activity is six months and companies can take up to a maximum of three months to submit its claims upon completion of the activity.
-Companies with valid reasons may request for an extension from Enterprise Singapore via the Business Grants Portal before the project end date.
+The maximum support period for an approved activity is 12 months and companies can take up to a maximum of 3 months to submit its claims upon completion of the activity.
+Companies with valid reasons may request for an extension from Enterprise Singapore via the BGP before the project end date.
 The request will be subjected to approval.

 For all claims, the companies must appoint an Enterprise Singapore auditor to verify the eligibility, authenticity and accuracy of the items listed in the Statement of Claim.
 Companies can be eligible for an audit fee grant, capped at S$500 or the prevailing support level of the audit fee as stated in Annex 1 of the Letter of Offer in the Business Grants Portal, whichever is lower.